CSCI-3398/hackathon2/README.md

 # Hackathon 2

 In this hackathon, you will be building an ASR system and using it to recognize speech in the form of a set of audio recordings of people placing pizza orders and transcriptions of those recordings.
 You will calculate the word error rate (WER) of a baseline system and try to improve the WER by modifying the pronunciation and language models.
-You'll be completing this lab independentlyor with one classmate in a team of two.
+You'll be completing this lab independently or in teams of two

 By 11:59pm on Thursday 10/29, push: